Whigpistle Cave System

 The Whigpistle Cave System is a large cave near Mammoth Cave, in the U.S. state of Kentucky.
-The system, composed of the interconnected Whigpistle, Martin Ridge, and Jackpot Caves, has been mapped to over 66 km, and is currently the United States' thirteenth-longest cave.
+The system, composed of the interconnected Whigpistle, Martin Ridge, and Jackpot Caves, has been mapped to over 71 km, and is currently the United States' twelfth-longest cave.

 Discovery

 The original entrance to the system, Whigpistle Cave, was discovered by Rick Schwartz in 1976.
 Mapping was initiated by the National Park Service under the supervision of park hydrologist Jim Quinlan in an effort to better understand the hydrology of Mammoth Cave's watershed.

 Significance

-Surveyed so far to over 66 km, the Whigpistle Cave System is ranked as third-longest in Kentucky, 11th-longest in the United States, and 47th-longest in the world.
+Surveyed so far to over 71 km, the Whigpistle Cave System is ranked as third-longest in Kentucky, twelfth-longest in the United States, and 47th-longest in the world.
 The cave also contains what is likely the largest cave chamber in Kentucky, the Big Womb.
 The Big Womb measures 240 m long, 40 m wide, and 13 m high.
 The cave possesses an intimate hydrologic connection with nearby Mammoth Cave.
 Groundwater dye tracing has shown that water flowing from Mammoth Cave's Hawkins River emerges downstream at a river within Martin Ridge Cave.
 The unexplored section between Mammoth Cave and the Whigpistle Cave System may be underwater and could require cave diving to determine whether a traversable physical connection is possible.